 - Date and label content on food packages before freezing.
 Use the oldest packaged foods in the freezer first – “first in, first out.”

-- When placing multiple containers of food in the freezer leave enough space between each one for the cold air to circulate and freeze rapidly.
+- Give it space.
+When placing multiple containers of food in the freezer leave enough space between each one for the cold air to circulate and freeze rapidly.
 Once frozen, organize and stack food packages as desired.

 How Long Can You Freeze Foods?